 The introduction of parental leave quotas for fathers has helped create incentives for employers to grant paternal leave, and for fathers to take it.

-There is evidence that entitlement to prolonged leave negatively affects employment rates and wages.
+There is some evidence that entitlement to prolonged leave longer than one year negatively affects employment rates and careers.

 Career interruptions due to parental leave can lead to detachment from work and human capital depreciation, especially with longer leave durations.

-Losses in terms of wages and human capital depreciation from parental leave are higher for highly educated than for low or medium educated persons.
+Losses in terms of wages and human capital depreciation from parental leave are higher for highly educated than for low or medium educated parents.

 Evidence of discrimination against women and mothers in some areas of work exists; parental leave policies represent one potential explanatory factor.